brimdata/super/book/src/database/api.md

 To receive successful (2xx) responses in a preferred format, include the MIME type of the format in the request's Accept HTTP header.
-If the Accept header is not specified, the service will return SUP as the default response format.
+If the Accept header is not specified, the service will return TSUP as the default response format.
 A different default response format can be specified by invoking the `-defaultfmt` option when running [`super db serve`](../command/db.md#super-db-serve).